NAU-OSS/Group4/README.md

 ### Prerequisites
 What things you need to install the software and how to install them

 To contribute to this project, you will need the python 3.6 version.
-The use of other versions can result in different syntax requirments and may lead to the code not being compatible with what is already working.
-It is recomennded that you program in PyCharm from the company JetBrains.
+The use of other versions can result in different syntax requirements and may lead to the code not being compatible with what is already working.
+It is recommended that you program in PyCharm from the company JetBrains.
 Another solution is to use IDLE with Python 3.6 but it is a simplistic system.

 ### Installing